Internal Control and Risk Management

 The Board recognises that it is ultimately responsible for determining the nature and extent of the principal risks it is willing to take in the pursuit of its strategic objectives.
 It also recognises the need to define a risk appetite for the Group, to maintain sound risk management and internal control systems, and to monitor its risk exposures and mitigation measures to ensure that the nature and extent of risks taken by the Group are aligned with, and proportionate to, its strategic objectives.

 The Board has established an organisational structure with clear reporting procedures, lines of responsibility and delegated authority.
-Consistent with this, the Group operates a top-down, bottom-up approach to risk management, comprising Board and Melrose senior management oversight coupled with bottom-up risk management embedded in the day-to-day activities of the business.
+Consistent with this, the Group operates a top-down, bottom-up approach to risk management, comprising Board and senior management oversight coupled with bottom-up risk management embedded in the day-to-day activities of the business.

 The Audit Committee monitors, oversees and reviews the effectiveness of the risk management and internal control processes implemented across the Group, through regular updates and discussions with management and a review of the key findings presented by the external and internal auditors.
 The Board is responsible for considering the Audit Committee’s recommendations and ensuring implementation by senior management of those recommendations it deems appropriate for the business.
-A description of the Audit Committee’s activities during the year on risk management can be found on the Audit Committee page or on page 121 of the 2023 Annual Report.
+A description of the Audit Committee’s activities during the year on risk management can be found on the Audit Committee page or on page 124 of the 2024 Annual Report.

 Risk appetite